TapfererToaster/Grimorium-de-spiritum-mechanicus/Cloud.md

 - Azure Virtual Machines
 - Azure Storage
 - Azure networking

+>[!note]
+>IaaS VMs do not provide scale, elasticity, high availability and disaster recovery no resources that provide these functions are not designed and implemented.
 ### Scenarios
 - **Lift-and-shift migration**:
   You replicate the existing on-prem datacenter with cloud resources and then move the things running on-prem to the IaaS.